 The board is responsible for determining whether directors are independent pursuant to the definition of independence adopted by the board.
 To do this, the board requires members to disclose their relationships with the Company and its subsidiaries.
-These disclosures are made annually and are reviewed by the chair of the board, the chair of the Governance & Nominating Committee and the corporate secretary, and are reported to the Governance & Nominating Committee and the board.
-If it has been previously determined that a director is independent of the Company but circumstances arise which could result in a determination that he or she is no longer independent, the director must promptly advise the board.
+These disclosures are made annually and are reviewed by the chair of the board, the chair of the Governance & Nominating Committee and the corporate secretary, and are reported to the Governance & Nominating Committee and the corporate secretary and are reported to the Governance arise which could result in a determination that he or she is no longer independent, the director must promptly advise the board.